 The stitches will close the tear or strengthen the weak abdominal muscles.
-Most likely, your surgeon will adhere a mesh to strengthen the abdominal tissues and reduce the risk of another hernia.
+Your surgeon will likely adhere to a mesh to strengthen the abdominal tissues and reduce the risk of another hernia.

 Not using mesh will significantly increase the chance of getting a hernia in the future.
-In fact, despite the recent negative press regarding the use of abdominal mesh, the use of mesh in the repair of an inguinal hernia remains the standard treatment.
+In fact, despite the recent negative press regarding the use of abdominal mesh, the use of mesh in repairing an inguinal hernia remains the standard treatment.

 Laparoscopy is useful when the hernia is small and easily accessible.
-This method leaves scars smaller than regular surgery, and the recovery time is faster.
+This method leaves scars more minor than regular surgery and a faster recovery time.